Master hexagonal architecture in Rust

 Hexagonal architecture is about building for change.
 Although these models may look like duplicative boilerplate to begin with, don't be fooled.
 Your application will change.
 Your API will diverge from your domain representation.

-By modelling persistent entities separately from requests to create them, you encode an incredible capacity to scale.
+By modeling persistent entities separately from requests to create them, you encode an incredible capacity to scale.

 Error types and hexagonal architecture